-The proposed subdivision is within the City's potable water and sanitary sewer service areas, and therefore, any future development on the proposed lots would be required to connect to these systems.
-The applicant has submitted to the Suwannee River Water Management District to confirm the project is exempt from SRWMD permitting requirements.
-Staff has proposed a condition which would require confirmation from SRWMD that the project is exempt and that an Environmental Resource Permit (ERP) is not required for the project prior to the approval of the final plat.
+The proposed subdivision is not currently within the City's potable water and sanitary sewer service areas, and therefore, any future residential development on the proposed lots will be served by well and septic unless the lots come within the City's potable water and sanitary service areas in the future.
+The applicant has submitted a copy of an Environmental Resource Permit issued by the Suwannee River Water Management District for this project.
+The applicant has also submitted proof that the lots meet the minimum Department of Health requirements for lots to be served by well and septic.
 An analysis of the development's impact on other public facilities is provided within this report.